prometheus/docs/content/docs/introduction/glossary.md

 ### Endpoint

-A source of metrics than can be scraped, usually corresponding to a single process.
+A source of metrics that can be scraped, usually corresponding to a single process.

 ### Exporter